turingschool/launch-curriculum/module5/lessons/Week1/CoffeeChatKickoff.md

 * What do you want to do differently in your next coffee chat?

+3.5 weeks is a long time between assignment and deliverable!
+This is an opportunity to practice your time management skills.
+If I were you, I'd use tools such as Slack reminders or Google Calendar tasks to remind myself in a couple of days to follow up with folks I hadn't heard back from.

 *If you haven't found two people to chat with by the end of Week 2, reach out to your instructors.
-In your message, include everyone you tried reaching out to who hasn't responded, there should be at least 8 folks!*
+In your message, include everyone you tried reaching out to who hasn't responded.
+There should be at least 6 folks!*

 ## Let's Get Started!